esoteric1/da_pet_nation/README.md

 Steps to Install:
 ----------------

-1. You will navigating to your basic http directory and install the drupal core files.
+Step 1: You will navigating to your basic http directory and install the drupal core files.
 You can do this by executing the following drush command:

 <pre>
 drush dl drupal